sakaiproject/sakai/reference/docs/Spring4Upgrade.md

      as alias don't work for rsf)
   - remove "singleton=true" as this is the default, you could also use "scope"
   - remove "local" and use "bean"

+- a number of classes in org.springframework.web.servlet.mvc were removed in Spring 4.0.
+The best known is SimpleFormController, but several others were also involved.
+I was able to simply pull them from the Spring 3 source and use them.
+For an example (which actually has most of those that you're likely to need) see metaobj/metaobj-util/tool-lib/src/java/org/springframework/web/servlet/mvc in clhedrick/sakai-contrib

 - generic-dao has had its groupId changed as we forked the original code hosted on github and didn't want any confusion with the original code.